-Alternatively, an owner might also needlessly avoid selling an asset due to this effect.
-If an investor paid \$1 million for his home during the peak of the frothy housing market in early 2007, he may insist that what he paid is the home's true value, despite the depressed market that investors faced in the Great Recession and beyond.
-Seeing comparable houses sell for hundreds of thousands of dollars less than their former values may not persuade him that his home is no longer worth \$1 million.
-This inability to adjust to the new reality could disrupt the investor's life if, for example, he needed to sell the property in order to relocate for a better job.
+An owner might also needlessly avoid selling an asset due to this effect.
+If an investor paid \$1 million for his home during the peak of the frothy housing market in early 2007, he may have insisted that what he paid was the home's true value, despite the depressed market that investors faced in the Great Recession and beyond.
+Seeing comparable houses sell for hundreds of thousands of dollars less than their former values may not have persuaded him that his home was no longer worth \$1 million.
+This inability to adjust to the new reality could have disrupted the investor's life if, for example, he needed to sell the property in order to relocate for a better job.